If a cruise line makes a huge pricing mistake, is it required to honor it?

 Gendron booked one of the suites on Cruise com and then went to the Azamara website to book the other.
 By around 10 p.m. both companies had sent him a confirmation of the 10-night Mediterranean cruise.
 The category from Cruise com indicated “Guaranteed suite.”

 Gendron thought the rate for the cruise was extremely low, but he says he didn’t believe that it was a pricing mistake.
-Instead, he felt the fabulous deal on the suite was a month-end sales quota push for the cruise which was still several months away.
+Instead, he felt the fabulous deal on the suite was a month-end sales quota push for the cruise which was still over two months away.

 Double-checking: Is this cruise rate confirmed?